US Army Nov 27, 1942

 Location

-5 Mile Drome was located at Waigani roughly five miles from Port Moresby inland from the south coast of New Guinea.
+5 Mile Drome was located at Waigani roughly five miles from Port Moresby inland from the southern coast of New Guinea.
 Also known as "Ward Drome", "5 Mile" or "5 Mile Drome".
 Code named "Maple".
 Often incorrectly spelled "Wards" (plural) or "Wards Field".
+To the west was June Valley (Goon Gully).
 Prewar and during the Pacific War located in the Central District in Territory of Papua.
 Today located in National Capital District (NCD) in Papua New Guinea (PNG).

 Construction